MarcelloMuy/ci-ms1-rickshaw-tours/README.md

   [Go to the top](#table-of-contents)

 ### Solved Bugs
   - On larger screens hero image headings were difficult to read.
-Problem fixed by adding a box around then with a background color to improve contrast.
+Problem fixed by adding a box around them with a background color to improve contrast.
-  - On Firefox list icons were displaying text decoration.
+  - On Firefox list, icons were displaying text decoration.
 Problem fixed with using css style text-decoration: none.
   - Images on locations page were too large on large screens.
-Problem fixed by adjusting width of images and using property float to accommodate then better on the page.
+Problem fixed by adjusting width of images and using property float to accommodate them better on the page.
   - On Firefox form submit button was displaying too close to the textarea tag.
 Problem fixed by a adding css style padding-top to the button.

   <a name="deployment"></a>